jverweijL/auto-translator/README.md

 You can use this module in two ways:

-1. Add a tag 'autotranslate' to your webcontent item and it will translate the title from en_US to each enabled language
+1. Add a tag 'autotranslate' to your webcontent item and it will translate the title from en_US to each enabled language and the same for all fields configured in `translate.fields` in your portal.properties

 2. Use it realtime (need to add some caching) in webcontent templates